 Many of those who are suffering are being advised to seek Cognitive Behavioural Therapy (CBT) which is an evidence based way off addressing these cycles.
 CBT aims to question the assumptions behind our thoughts and to break the links between our thoughts and how we feel about them.

-Lisa Johnston, a CBT therapist and anxiety disorders expert shares a few strategies you can try to help improve the quality of your sleep and start to reduce night time anxiety.
+Lisa Johnston, an Online CBT therapist and anxiety disorders expert shares a few strategies you can try to help improve the quality of your sleep and start to reduce night time anxiety.

 Do remember that our focus should be on good quality sleep rather than the most amount of sleep.

 Take some time to reframe you worry thoughts before you go to bed.